Last updated: 14 March 2025

 Go deeper: What is S/MIME and why isn't it the best form of email encryption?

 4. Portals.
-About 15 years ago, when email security vendors noticed that PGP and S/MIME were not being adopted, the concept of an email portal became vogue.
-If you’ve ever been forced to use one, you’ll know it was not designed with user experience in mind.
+About 15 years ago, when email security vendors noticed that PGP and S/MIME were not broadly adopted, email portals were popularized.
+If you've ever been forced to use one, you'll know it was not designed with user experience in mind.

 5. Apps.
-Then about 10 years ago, when email security vendors took note of the low adoption of email portals, the leading thought was to build a smartphone app to handle email encryption.
+About 10 years ago, when email security vendors took note of the low adoption of email portals, the leading thought was to build a smartphone app to handle email encryption.

 Unfortunately, the same problems introduced by portals carried over: